 Description Description of the purpose of the service and its dependencies on other services.

 Standards References to the CCSDS standards relevant to the service.
-This may include the full service specification, other specifications it is dependent on, or informational reports that identify the service as part of the future roadmap of CCSDS standardisation.
+This may include the full service specification, other specifications it is dependent on, or informational reports that identify the service as part of the future roadmap of CCSDS standardization.

 S Status of Service Specification